setsoul001/Data-Analyst-Portfolio/Excel/Data-cleaning/README.md

 - Removing unnecessary rows/columns

 ## 📁 Files in This Repository
-Each file contains 3 sheets:
+Each file in this repository contains 3 sheets:
 - The raw data
 - The raw data and calculation
 - The clean data

+  - ## US President Dataset